 Job Titles students can break into

 Analytics is one field that is credited for spawning a range of new job roles that were completely unheard of.
 AIM asked Subramanian to list down a few roles that students could break into post the course.

 - Big Data Architect

 - Information Analyst/Lead Analyst

 - Big Data Manager

 Upside: It is one of the most in depth courses with a thrust on data science and data engineering.
 The academic rigour is more promising than most online courses.
 Plus, you can benefit from the diverse industry access with experts from IBM, Accenture, American Express, Genpact and many more lending their real world experience.
-From learning statistical programming languages such as SAS, R in data sciences to exploring the gamut of big data technology stack, the PGP in Big Data Analytics will definitely help you find your spot in big data analytics.
+From learning statistical programming languages such as SAS, R in data sciences to exploring the gamut of big data technology stack, the PG Program – Big Data and Machine Learning will definitely help you find your spot in big data analytics.

 Downside: The program takes only a small batch of candidates and they have a strict selection criteria.
 Candidates need to have a good experience in technology for being considered into the program.

-Overall, on the curriculum side, Great Lakes PGP Big Data Analytics wins hands down.
+Overall, on the curriculum side, Great Lakes PG Program – Big Data and Machine Learning wins hands down.
 If you want an industry relevant and intensive course that could open two streams (Data Sciences and Data Engineering) then definitely go for it.